acbalaga/besslab/README.md

 streamlit run app.py
 ```

 Open the provided local URL in your browser to launch the app.
 To remove the session rate limit in an open deployment, enter the password in the sidebar (default: `besslab`).

-### Run a quick BESS sizing sweep from the CLI
-The grid-search helper can be exercised without Streamlit using the bundled sample data:

-```bash
-python -m utils.legacy.bess_size_sweeps
-```

-The command will sweep a handful of power/duration combinations, print the KPI table, and flag the best feasible candidate.
-Use this as a template—adjust the power/duration lists or replace the sample CSV/XLSX with your own inputs.

-### Run the sizing sweep inside Streamlit
-- Launch the app with `streamlit run app.py` and load your inputs as usual.
-- Open the **“BESS sizing sweep (power × duration grid)”** expander near the results section.
-- Set the MW/duration ranges, choose how to rank candidates, and click **Run BESS size sweep** to execute the grid search and view the KPIs in-app.
+### Installation tips
+- Use a virtual environment to isolate dependencies: `python -m venv .venv && source .venv/bin/activate` before installing.
+- The bundled sample data lives in `data/` and loads automatically if you skip uploads.

-## Inputs
+## Inputs and file formats
 - **PV profile (CSV):** `hour_index, pv_mw` with consecutive hours (0–8759 or 1–8760).
 The app auto-aligns a 1-based index and drops out-of-range values.
 - **Cycle-model (Excel, optional):** Override the built-in degradation table by uploading your own.
 - **Contract + dispatch windows:** Specify MW, duration, and window strings.
-Minutes are accepted and interpreted as fractional hours in the window parser.
+Minutes are accepted and interpreted as fractional hours in the window parser (e.g., `05:30-09:00`).
-- **Assumptions:** Configure round-trip efficiency, availability, SOC min/max, augmentation triggers, rate limits, and design-advisor bounds.
+- **Assumptions:** Configure round-trip efficiency, availability, SOC min/max, augmentation triggers, rate limits, and Design-Advisor bounds.

 If no files are uploaded, the app uses the sample data in `./data/`.

 ## Using the app
 1. **Upload or use defaults.** Provide a PV 8760 CSV (`hour_index, pv_mw`) and, optionally, a cycle-model Excel file.
 If you skip uploads, the app uses included sample data.
-2. **Set your target.** Enter the contracted power (MW) and desired duration (hours).
+2. **Set your target.** Enter the contracted power (MW) and desired duration (hours), plus discharge and optional charge windows.
 3. **Adjust assumptions.** Use sidebar controls for efficiency, state-of-charge limits, availability, and augmentation options.
+Enable the economics helper to compute LCOE/LCOS, NPV, and IRR alongside the simulation.
-4. **Review results.** Check the compliance summary, flags, and charts to see how well the setup holds over time.
+4. **Review results.** Check compliance, flags, end-of-year capability, daily profiles, and energy split between PV and the BESS.
-5. **Run sensitivities.** Generate SOC-window sweeps and LCOE/LCOS sensitivity heatmaps to see which levers matter most.
+5. **Run sensitivities.** Generate SOC-window sweeps, economics heatmaps, and the physics-bounded Design Advisor suggestions when the system misses the target.
-6. **Save & export.** Capture scenarios, download CSV/PDF summaries, and share results with your team.
+6. **Save & export.** Capture scenarios to the comparison table, download yearly/monthly/hourly CSVs, export the simulation config (JSON), and grab a PDF snapshot for sharing.

+## App pages and workflows
+- **Inputs & Results (main page):** Run simulations, view KPIs and charts, download CSV/PDF outputs, and trigger SOC/economics sensitivities plus the Design Advisor.
+- **Home (guide):** In-app walkthrough of the multipage workflow with data-format reminders and troubleshooting tips.
+- **Scenario comparisons:** Save the latest run as a snapshot, adjust inputs on the main page, and build a table of labeled scenarios for side-by-side review.
+- **BESS sizing sweep:** Sweep usable energy (holding power fixed) using the latest inputs, rank feasible candidates by compliance, shortfall, generation, LCOE, or cost metrics, and visualize LCOE/IRR trends.

+## Run a quick BESS sizing sweep from the CLI
+The grid-search helper can be exercised without Streamlit using the bundled sample data:

+```bash
+python -m utils.legacy.bess_size_sweeps
+```

+The command sweeps a handful of power/duration combinations, prints the KPI table, and flags the best feasible candidate.
+Use this as a template—adjust the power/duration lists or replace the sample CSV/XLSX with your own inputs.

 ## Tips for best results
 - Keep `hour_index` consecutive (0–8759 or 1–8760); the app auto-corrects the starting index.